localoptimum/sandman/README.md

 desirable.
 In the past, OpenMP and MPI methods have been heavily exploited.

-Around a decade ago, I had an intern and we looked at putting neutron ray tracing code on the GPU.
+I had an intern and we looked at putting neutron ray tracing code on the GPU.
 GPGPU was fairly new back then, I think CUDA was maybe version 2, and what was awful at that time was the memory bottleneck between system RAM and graphics RAM.
 It was quicker